tractorcow-farm/silverstripe-fluent/readme.md

 composer require "tractorcow/silverstripe-fluent": "3.1.*@dev"
 ```

- * Ensure that all dataobjects have been correctly configured for translation
+ * Ensure that all dataobjects have been correctly configured for localisation
    (see [Configuration](#configuration) for details)

  * Run a dev/build to ensure all additional table fields have been generated